The rich bail out of changing hedge fund industry

 There has been no equivalent high-profile success story of canny trades harnessing the euro zone debt crisis.
 Many institutions would not want managers taking the risks such gambles incur.

-"High net worth investors went into hedge funds in many cases because they personally knew the manager, they wanted significant returns and weren't hugely concerned with monthly numbers or volatility," Anita Nemes, Global Head of Capital Introduction at Deutsche Bank (DBKGn.DE), said.
+"High net worth investors went into hedge funds in many cases because they personally knew the manager, they wanted significant returns and weren't hugely concerned with monthly numbers or volatility," Anita Nemes, Global Head of Capital Introduction at Deutsche Bank, said.

 "Institutional investors want uncorrelated returns and low volatility from hedge funds.
 (They) want different things."